4GeeksAcademy/python-beginner-programming-exercises/README.md

 > Once you have VSCode open the LearnPack exercises should start automatically.
 If exercises don't run automatically you can try typing on your terminal: `$ learnpack start`

 ## Local Installation

+Clone the repository in your local environment and follow the steps below:

 1. Install learnpack, the package manager for learning tutorials and the html compiler plugin for learnpack, make sure you also have node.js 14+: